ryanwilsond/belte/docs/Buckle.md

 ## Building with .NET

-To start, make a `Directory.Build.props` file with the following contents to tell dotnet to look for belte files:
+A `Directory.Build.props` file with the following contents is necessary to tell dotnet how to find Belte source files:

 ```xml
 <Project>